Mohamed-Nagdy/LCD_Driver_For_ATMEGA32/README.md

-# LCD_Driver_For_ATMEGA32
+# Driver_For_ATMEGA32
- lcd driver for atmega 32 it so simple i explain it with easy way to understand it by every one and if you have any questions just ask
+Here You Will Find all drivers i wrote it for my work in with atmega 32 you can use it and download it as you like if you have any questions please ask